 8. The Magician

 The aspiring masters of the universe.
 Driven by their inquisitive nature, Magicians seek enlightenment — but unlike the sages and mentors, they also want to impose their will on the world around them.
-Magicians can easily impress others: even if they are not literal wizards, their abilities are beyond the comprehension of mere mortals.
+These classic fantasy characters can easily impress others: even if they are not literal wizards, their abilities are beyond the comprehension of mere mortals.

 Strengths: Knowledge, power.